 If you want, you can boil your pasta in the same pot you boiled the vegetables in, or you can start over and boil new water; I use the same water.

-4 Add the parmesan cheese and stir to combine.
+4 Add Parmesan: Add the Parmesan cheese and stir to combine.
 If the sauce seems too thick – it should be pretty thick, but not gloppy – add some more chicken broth, cream or water.

-5 Boil the angel hair pasta.
-Note: If you are using spaghetti, you will want to start cooking it before you begin sautéing the garlic and zucchini.
+5 Boil the angel hair pasta: If you are using spaghetti, you will want to start cooking it before you begin sautéing the garlic and zucchini.
 Angel hair will only need 1-2 minutes to cook, vermicelli or spaghetti can take 8-12 minutes.